 Our bands and orchestra provide a platform for our musicians, many of which receive instrumental tuition from our variety of peripatetic staff, enabling them to extend their skills through ensemble playing of varying standards.

-Pupils are encouraged to join our Wind Band as soon as they acquire elementary skills whilst our Stage Band offers a smaller group of players the more demanding and challenging rhythms of popular Jazz, Blues and dance styles.
+Pupils are encouraged to join our Wind Band as soon as they acquire elementary skills whilst our Jazz Band offers a smaller group of players the more demanding and challenging rhythms of popular Jazz, Blues and dance styles.
 Smaller ensembles and solo performances are an integral part of the department’s work and a number of different “Music Academies” cater for our particularly talented musicians who direct their own groups.
 Our Steel Pans are a further highly popular facility.

 Performance opportunities are available through our highly popular Lunchtime Concert series with one concert taking place each half term.